Axeman New Orleans

 Joseph Maggio was attacked while sleeping alongside his wife, Catherine on May 23, 1918.
 The killer burst into the flat and then continued to cut the couple’s throats with a straight razor.
 Before leaving, he bashed their heads in with a heavy ax.

 Harriet Lowe and her lover Louis Besumer were assaulted on June 27, 1918, at the rear of his grocery store.
 Besumer was clubbed with a small hatchet just above his right temple.
 Lowe was sliced over her left ear, she was found unconscious when police arrived at the grizzly scene.
 Luckily both of them survived.
-However, many have speculated that this was not an Axeman related case.
+However, many have speculated that this was not a related case.

 Next up was Anna Schneider who was viciously attacked on August 5, 1918.
 Tragically she was 8 months pregnant at the time.
 Anna woke that night to find a figure standing in silhouette over her, suddenly and without warning she was struck in the face.
 She survived her injuries and happily gave birth two days later to a healthy baby girl.

 Pauline and Mary Bruno were being looked after by their uncle Joseph Romano, he was an elderly man.
 On August 10, 1918, his nieces were startled awake by the sound of commotion.
-They flew into their uncle’s room and manage to catch the Axeman fleeing the scene.
+They flew into their uncle’s room and manage to catch the killer fleeing the scene.
 Romano had been mortally wounded and died two days later from the effects of his severe head trauma.

 Meanwhile, in nearby Gretna, Louisiana lived Charles Cortimiglia and his wife, Rosie, along with their infant daughter, Mary.
 On March 10, 1919, shrieks were overheard coming from the residence.
 Neighbors rushed to their aid.
 Charles Cortimiglia, his wife, and their daughter had all been attacked.
 Rosie had a serious head wound and was clutching her deceased daughter.